Smamorti/thesis/README.md

 - `makeHists.py` takes care of the filling of the histograms as well as applying the selection criteria on the events.
 - `leptonPlots.py` can be seen as the main program; It initializes histograms and fills them by calling functions from `makeHist.py`.
 When the histograms are filled, it calls for the `plot.py` script to make beautiful plots.
 - `cutflow.py` is a script which is made for the sole purpose of creating cutflow tables in a LaTeX format.
+- `cuts.py` defines a class used to apply the selection criteria.

 ## Data structure